DOWNLOAD WHITEPAPER: FPGA Accelerated CNN

 Introduction – CNN – Convolutional Neural Network

-Convolutional Neural Network (CNN) has been shown to be extremely effective at complex image recognition problems.
-This white paper discusses how CNN – Convolutional Neural Network computation can be accelerated using FPGA acceleration products from Nallatech, programmed using the Altera OpenCL Software Development Kit.
-This paper then describes how image categorization performance can be optimized by adjusting computation precision.
-Reduction in computational precision allows the FPGA accelerator to process increasingly more images per second.
+Convolutional Neural Networks (CNNs) have been shown to be extremely effective at complex image recognition problems.
+This white paper discusses how these networks can be accelerated using FPGA accelerator products from Nallatech, programmed using the Altera OpenCL Software Development Kit.
+This paper then describes how image categorization performance can be significantly improved by reducing computation precision.
+Each reduction in precision allows the FPGA accelerator to process increasingly more images per second.

 Caffe is a deep learning framework made with expression, speed, and modularity in mind.
-It was developed and is maintained by the Berkeley Vision and Learning Center and by community contributors. http://caffe.berkeleyvision.org/
+It is developed by the Berkeley Vision and Learning Center and by community contributors.

-The Caffe framework uses an XML interface to describe the different processing layers required for a particular CNN – Convolutional Neural Network.
+The Caffe framework uses an XML interface to describe the different processing layers required for a particular CNN.
 By implementing different combinations of layers a user is able to quickly create a new network topology for their given requirements.

 The most commonly used of these layers are:

-- Convolution: The convolution layer convolves the input image with a set of learnable filters, each producing one feature map in the output
+• Convolution: The convolution layer convolves the input image with a set of learnable filters, each producing one feature map in the output image.

-- Pooling: Max-pooling partitions the input image into a set of non-overlapping rectangles and, for each such sub-region, outputs the maximum
+• Pooling: Max-pooling partitions the input image into a set of non-overlapping rectangles and, for each such sub-region, outputs the maximum value.

 By porting these 4 layers to the FPGA, the vast majority of forward processing networks can be implemented on the FPGA using the Caffe framework.

-Figure 2 : ImageNet CNN – Convolutional Neural Network
+Figure 2 : AlexNet CNN – Convolutional Neural Network

-Figure 2 illustrates the different network layers required by the ImageNet CNN – Convolutional Neural Network.
+Figure 2 illustrates the different network layers required by the AlexNet CNN.
 There are 5 convolution and 3 fully connected layers.
 These layers occupy > 99% of the processing time for this network.
 There are 3 different filter sizes for the different convolution layers, 11×11, 5×5 and 3×3.
 To create different layers optimized for the different convolution layers would be inefficient.
 This is because the computational time of each layer differs depending upon the number of filters applied and the size of the input images. due to the number of input and output features processed.
 However, each convolution requires a different number of layers and a different number of pixels to process.
 By increasing the resource applied to more compute intensive layers, each layer can be balanced to complete in the same amount of time.
 Hence, it is therefore possible to create a pipelined process that can have several images in flight at any one time maximizing the efficiency of the logic used.
 I.e. most processing elements are busy most of the time.

 FPGA logic areas

-FPGA devices have two processing resource types, DSP and ALU logic.
+FPGA devices have two processing regions, DSP and ALU logic.
 The DSP logic is dedicated logic for multiply or multiply add operators.
-This is much more efficient than using ALU logic for floating point large (18×18 bits) multiplications is costly.
+This is because using ALU logic for floating point large (18×18 bits) multiplications is costly.
 Given the commonality of multiplications in DSP operations FPGA vendors provided dedicated logic for this purpose.
-Altera have gone a step further and allow the DSP logic to be reconfigured to perform floating point operations.
-To increase the performance for CNN – Convolutional Neural Network processing it is necessary to increase the number of multiplications that are implemented in the FPGA.
+Altera have gone a step further and allow the DSP logic to be reconfigured to perform floating pointer operations.
+To increase the performance for CNN processing it is necessary to increase the number of multiplications that be implemented in the FPGA.
 One approach is to decrease the bit accuracy.

 Most CNN implementations use floating point precision for the different layer calculations.
 For a CPU or GPGPU implementation this is not an issue as the floating point IP is a fixed part of the chip architecture.
 For FPGAs the logic elements are not fixed.
-The Arria 10 devices from Altera have embedded floating DSP blocks that can also be used for fixed point multiplication.
-Each DSP component can in fact be used for two independent 18×19 bit multiplications.
+The Arria 10 and Stratix 10 devices from Altera have embedded floating DSP blocks that can also be used as fixed point multiplications.
+Each DSP component can in fact be used as two separated 18×19 bit multiplications.
 By performing convolution using 18 bit fixed logic the number of available operators doubles compared to single precision floating point.